Thursday, October 11, 2018 • 8:00 a.m. – 9:00 a.m. • Location: Reno Ballroom

 Some of you not realizing it as important as I think is will probably squander it away much as many lottery winners do.
 As they say, “easy come; easy go.”
 Those who realize the decision as important and the value of the decision they have been given will be able to make positive life changing differences in many people throughout your work life that include safety but go far beyond it.

-Aubrey Daniels is the author of four best-selling books widely recognized as international management classics: Bringing out the Best in People: How to Apply the Astonishing Power of Positive Reinforcement; Performance Management: Changing Behavior That Drives Organizational Effectiveness, and Other People’s Habits and Measure of a Leader with James E. Daniels.
+In addition to being a highly sought after keynote speaker at major association, conference and educational events, Daniels is the author of six best-selling books including: Bringing out the Best in People: How to Apply the Astonishing Power of Positive Reinforcement, Measure of a Leader, Oops!
+13 Management Practices that Waste Time and Money (and what to do instead), and Safe by Accident?
 His books have been translated into Japanese, Chinese, Korean, Spanish and French and have been licensed in China, India, Indonesia, Japan, Korea, Romania and Saudi Arabia.
-Look for his new book, Oops!
-13 Management Practices that Waste Time and Money (and what to do instead).